ONLYOFFICE/Kubernetes-Docs/README.md

 #### 1.2 Deploy Grafana with the installation of ready-made dashboards

+Сlone this repository and open the repo directory.
-Run the `./sources/metrics/get_dashboard.sh` script, which will download ready-made dashboards in the `JSON` format from the Grafana [website](https://grafana.com/grafana/dashboards), make the necessary edits to them and create a configmap from them.
+Next, run the `./sources/metrics/get_dashboard.sh` script, which will download ready-made dashboards in the `JSON` format from the Grafana [website](https://grafana.com/grafana/dashboards), make the necessary edits to them and create a configmap from them.
 A dashboard will also be added to visualize metrics coming from the DocumentServer (it is assumed that step [#6](#6-deploy-statsd-exporter) has already been completed).

 ```